FalafelSoftwareInc/Falafel.Async/README.md

 # [Falafel.Async]
 ==================

-Repository containing a set of shared &amp; commonly used js libraries &amp; style files for use with Sitefinity development.
+Repository containing a set of shared &amp; commonly used js libraries &amp; style files for use with development.
 All files are minified for production use, excluding Bootstrap, Kendo & Sitefinity .LESS files.

 ## Async/libs